mbeaudru/yarn-workspaces-peerdeps-resolution/README.md

-# Working between workspaces and other projects with peerDependencies
+# Working between yarn workspaces and other projects with peerDependencies

 This repository is a meant to reproduce an issue we encountered in trying to work between a workspace and other repositories.